-St. Luke's welcomes media professionals to contact our Network Marketing & Public Relations Department to arrange staff and patient interviews and stories, to request background information and to visit our facilities accompanied by a Network Marketing & Public Relations staff member.
+St. Luke's welcomes media professionals to contact our Network Marketing & Public Relations Department to arrange physician, staff and patient interviews and stories, to request background information and to visit our facilities accompanied by a Network Marketing & Public Relations staff member.

 Weekday Contact for Media Inquiries